prebid/prebid.github.io/dev-docs/modules/userId.md

 ### NextRoll ID

 NextRoll is an industry-leading marketing technology and data stack that fuels growth for businesses of all kinds.
 Our technology powers two multi-million dollar high-growth businesses: AdRoll and RollWorks.
-The NextRoll ID helps publishers access unique demand in cookieless environments.
+The NextRoll ID is a cookieless identifier built from NextRoll’s proprietary identity graph.
+Publishers, ad tech platforms, and NextRoll’s brands (AdRoll and RollWorks) leverage the NextRoll ID to access unique demand in cookieless environments.
+The NextRoll ID respects user privacy preferences and enables users to opt out through multiple web based mechanisms found in [Section 8 of NextRoll’s Privacy Policy](https://nextroll.com/privacy#service-8).

 #### NextRoll ID Registration

 To sign up for a Partner ID please contact your NextRoll representative or send an email to [publishers@nextroll.com](mailto:publishers@nextroll.com).

-The NextRoll ID is governed by the NextRoll Privacy Policy found at: [www.nextroll.com/privacy](https://www.nextroll.com/privacy).

 #### NextRoll ID Configuration